 Packed with simple, fresh ingredients, this seared tuna and veggie bowl is a great way to eat healthily without skimping on flavor.
 It's also easy to make, so win, win!

 I think I've mentioned before that I am not always that good in planning our meals.
-In general, I at least know what I'm going to make when I go shopping so that I get the right things.
-Generally it works out, even if I buy the wrong amount.
-And it can definitely work in my favor, like my leftover steak and quinoa bowl.
+In general, I at least know what I'm going to make when I go shopping so that I get the right things to make them.
+And most of the time it works out, even if I buy the wrong amount.

 This seared tuna and veggie bowl takes only a couple minutes to cook, and just a few more to prepare everything else.
 It makes a great light meal that's also perfect for meal prep.
 So mix it up soon for a tasty, crunchy lunch (or whenever you like) soon!

 - Miso tuna burgers

 - Plus Garlic and Zest's Tuna white bean puttanesca looks delicious.

 If you're looking for more lunch recipes, be sure to take a look at the archives for more ideas.